Samsuddin-Shohan/pro-health-care-server/README.md

 3. There is an admin login system (username: admin password: 123)
 4. Admin can see all the appointments submitted by user
 5. Admin can add new services & new doctors.
+6. User can see how many appointments he has & details.

 <a href="https://ibb.co/0c2RqDy"><img src="https://i.ibb.co/Cz83B1K/Screenshot-from-2022-06-14-12-55-55.png" alt="Screenshot-from-2022-06-14-12-55-55" border="0"></a>
 <a href="https://ibb.co/7bWDXDL"><img src="https://i.ibb.co/3kNb7bQ/Screenshot-from-2022-06-14-12-56-02.png" alt="Screenshot-from-2022-06-14-12-56-02" border="0"></a>